Hallelujah Chicken Run Band: History

-The band was founded by trumpet player Daram Katanga in order to perform for workers at Mangura copper mine.
+The band was founded by trumpet player Daram Katanga in order to perform for workers at Mhangura copper mine.
 They initially started playing the more common Afro-Rock styles of the period, but gained an increased following when they shifted their sound to include electric arrangements with traditional Shona music.

 In 1974 they won a national music competition organized by the South African label Teal that would solidify their growing popularity.

 The sound they pioneered would eventually be called Chimurenga and was adopted by other bands of the 70s and 80s.
 Singer Thomas Mapfumo had a successful music career in the 80s and would go on to bring Chimurenga around the world.